 We have not established a minimum distribution payment level, and our ability to make distributions to our stockholders may be adversely affected by a number of factors, including the risk factors described in this prospectus.
 We may not generate sufficient income to make distributions to our stockholders.
-We have a limited track record and may not generate sufficient income to make distributions to our stockholders.
 Our board of directors will make determinations regarding distributions based upon, among other factors, our financial performance, debt service obligations, debt covenants, REIT qualification and tax requirements and capital expenditure requirements.
 Among the factors that could impair our ability to make distributions to our stockholders are:

-- the limited size of our portfolio in the early stages of our development; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - high levels of repurchase requests under our share repurchase plan for a prolonged period of time, which could lead to the disposition of investments to generate liquidity to satisfy repurchase requests; - high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.
+- changes in the economy; - the limited size of our portfolio while in the early stages of our development; - our inability to invest the proceeds from sales of our shares on a timely basis in income-producing properties; - our inability to realize attractive risk-adjusted returns on our investments; - high levels of repurchase requests under our share repurchase plan for a prolonged period of time, which could lead to the disposition of investments to generate liquidity to satisfy repurchase requests; - high levels of expenses or reduced revenues that reduce our cash flow or non-cash earnings; and - defaults in our investment portfolio or decreases in the value of our investments.